 In addition to this it will provide an appreciation and basic skills in the process of developing information systems.
 It will also familiarise you with information technology, how to model and use information and an introduction into a way of representing information on a computer based system.

-This module aims to provide you with an appreciation of how companies manage and report financial information.
-You will learn about:
+This class aims to provide you with an appreciation of how companies manage and report financial information.
+You'll learn about:

 - the nature and form of a company’s financial statements